Nose Fetish

 - Teeth Fetish24/100Odontophilia · Body Parts & PartialismOdontophilia is a partialism in which the teeth are a focal point of erotic interest.
 Attention may center on the appearance, shape, or arrangement of teeth, including features such as gaps, fangs, or braces.24

-- Tongue Fetish22/100Glossophilia · Body Parts & PartialismA focused erotic interest in the tongue, its appearance, movement, or sensation.
-The tongue is a primary object of attraction, distinct from general interest in kissing or the mouth.22
+- Tongue Fetish22/100Glossophilia · Body Parts & PartialismA tongue fetish is a focused erotic interest in the tongue itself: its appearance, movement, or the sensations it produces.
+The tongue is a primary object of attraction, distinct from a general interest in kissing or the mouth.22

 - Back Fetish23/100Dorsal Partialism · Body Parts & PartialismA focused erotic interest in the back and shoulders, where this dorsal region of the torso is a primary source of attraction rather than the body as a whole.
 It is generally a benign aesthetic preference, best understood as a form of partialism.23